MOVING COMPANIES UNDER PANDEMIC COVID-19

 AFTER YOUR MOVE IS FINISHED, YOU MIGHT BE INTERESTED IN CLEANING YOUR NEW PLACE

-After your move is finished, you definitely would like to clean and disinfect different surfaces that many people including movers have touched.
+After finishing your move, you definitely would like to clean and disinfect different surfaces that many people, including movers, have touched.
 Here is the list of hard-surface disinfectants that meet Health Canada’s requirements for emerging viral pathogens.

 IMPORTANT LINKS REGARDING COVID-19